ncatlab/nlab-content/pages/9/2/4/0/429/content.md

 ## Idea

-Universal algebra is the study of [[algebraic theories]] and their models or algebras.
+Universal algebra (also _[[categorical algebra]]_) is the study of [[algebraic theories]] and their models or algebras.
 Whereas abstract algebra studies groups, rings, modules and so on --- that is, models of particular theories --- universal algebra is about algebraic or __equational__ theories in general.

 Traditionally, the subject studies models of algebraic theories in the [[category]] of [[Set|sets]].
 The category-theoretic approach abstracts the traditional notions, to study models in more general categories.
 There are two ways of doing this: by using [[monads]] and by using [[Lawvere theories]].